PEOPLE

 Laboratory Technician IV | kej42

-An upstate NY native, Kelsey graduated with a B.A. in Biology from Binghamton University in 2018.
-She then went on to work for ST Genetics, gaining experience in an flow cytometry/agricultural laboratory setting.
-Kelsey joined the Weiss Lab in fall of ’21 as a technician, and is very excited to support the lab members in their research.
-Outside of the laboratory Kelsey enjoys hanging out with her kitties and corgi, crafting, and playing video games.
+An upstate NY native, Kelsey graduated with a BA in Biology from Binghamton University in 2018.
+She then went on to work in a flow cytometry/agricultural lab setting prior to joining the Weiss Lab in fall of ’21 as a technician.
+She enjoys being able to facilitate/participate in furthering the field of cancer research.
+Outside of the lab Kelsey enjoys hanging out with her kitties, corgi and chickens, baking, and playing video games.

 Pronouns: She/They